Automattic/allow-numeric-stubs/allow-numeric-stubs/trunk/readme.txt

 == Description ==

 Starting with WordPress 2.5, there is a bug where you cannot have a child Page that's stub is a number.
 For example this will not work: `/about/5/`.
-That URL conflicts with paged content feature where you can posts and Pages with multiple pages of content by adding `<!--nextpage-->` within your content..
+That URL conflicts with paged content feature where you can posts and Pages with multiple pages of content by adding `<!--nextpage-->` within your content.

 This plugin allows you to have children Pages with numbers as stubs by giving up the ability to have paged Pages which isn't a big deal as most people don't use paged Pages anyway.